 - Varied density EVA X-Alp midsole

-This Shimano SH-R065 Road shoe is built to breathe!
+This Shimano SH-R065 Road Shoe is built to breathe!
 The Shimano SH-R065 Road Bike Shoes offer an air exchange system that keeps everything cool and dry.
-The Shimano Dynalastis molded to hold the foot in the ideal ergonomic position for a pedaling upstroke while offering a comfortable flat cushioned insole.
-The rigid fiberglass polyamide composite sole transfers incredible power to the pedals and are SPD and SPD-L pedal compatible.
+The Shimano Dynasties molded to hold the foot in the ideal ergonomic position for a pedaling upstroke while offering a comfortable flat cushioned insole.
+The rigid fiberglass polyamide composite sole transfers incredible power to the pedals and is SPD and SPD-L pedal compatible.

 - Superior air ventilation.